-In our poll, we found that more 80% of local SMEs were aware of at least one type of government support programme.
+In our poll, we found that more 80 percent of local SMEs were aware of at least one type of government support programme.
 This is encouraging.
 The numbers might be reflective of the times, where SMEs are looking for more support to tide them through the pandemic.

 In our conversations with business leaders even before COVID-19, we also found that many were aware that support is available.